thoughtspot/tse-step-by-step/lesson-07-embed-full-app/README-07.md

 ## Generate an application embed

-The same way you created other components in the playground, we'll create an app mbed.
+The same way you created other components in the playground, we'll create an app embed.
 Navigate to the visual embed SDK playground and select "Full App" from the dropdown on the top left.
 You should see something like the following.
-By default the Home page is shown.
+By default, the Home page is shown.

 ![Default application page](images/default-app-playground.png)